hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 2. Run the program with your iOS device connected to your computer.
 It will save a file to your computer.
 3. Use iCloud, Airdrop, or a website such as [Pairdrop](https://pairdrop.net/) to upload the pairing file to your iOS device.

+#### Downloading StosVPN
+1. Download StosVPN from TestFlight: https://testflight.apple.com/join/hBUbg4ZJ.
+If it's full, download the IPA [here](https://github.com/TreyHam27/StosVPN/releases/tag/Release) and sideload it just like Geode.
+3. Launch the app and click on Connect
+4. It'll ask you to add "StosVPN" as a VPN Configuration.
+Click "Allow" and enter your passcode to add it.
+5. Go back to StosVPN and click on "Connect", this is what should appear on the screen.
+If it does, you can continue with this guide by installing StikJIT. image here

+> [!TIP]
+> StosVPN allows StikJit and SideStore to work without Wi-Fi connection, just by Airplane Mode.
+Unfortunately, this on-device VPN does not support cellular.
+However, as later will be mentioned in StikJIT, you can use cellular data after launching an app with JIT.

 #### Downloading StikJIT
 1. Download the latest IPA of StikJIT here: https://github.com/0-Blu/StikJIT/releases
 2. Sideload the IPA by using the same method as you did installing Geode.
-3. (If you haven't already) Download [WireGuard](https://apps.apple.com/us/app/wireguard/id1441195209) from the App Store.
+3. (If you haven't already) Download StosVPN.
-4. Download the [VPNConfig](https://link.storjshare.io/raw/jwza26uq6rnkyu6ozo35vpyuxgzq/stikjit/StikJIT.conf) (or [here](./screenshots/StikJIT.conf) if the link doesn't work) and share it with WireGuard.
-5. Activate the WireGuard VPN (This is needed every time you want to activate JIT with StikJIT to launch with Geode)
+4. Click "Connect" in StosVPN (This is needed every time you want to activate JIT with StikJIT to launch with Geode)
-6. Launch the StikJIT app, and upload the Pairing File you've received from Jitterbug Pair.
+5. Launch the StikJIT app (and upload the Pairing File you've received from Jitterbug Pair if you haven't done that already).
-7. Open the Geode app.
+6. Open the Geode app.
-8. Tap the **Launch** button in the Geode app.
+7. Tap the **Launch** button in the Geode app.
-9. Geode should launch in Geometry Dash!
+8. Geode should launch in Geometry Dash!

 > [!TIP]
-> StikJIT doesn't require a Wi-Fi connection to launch with JIT!
-While it is required to enable Wi-Fi due to Apple's restrictions, you can still use your cellular data by turning cellular data off, turning on Wi-Fi, launching Geode, turning cellular data on.
+> StikJIT doesn't require a Wi-Fi to be connected to the network to launch with JIT as it happens on-device, but it does require Wi-Fi connection.
+This is due to Apple limitations, but can be bypassed by downloading StosVPN!
+You can still use your cellular data after enabling an app with JIT by turning cellular data off, turning on Wi-Fi, launching Geode, turning cellular data back on.

 #### JITStreamer
 > [!NOTE]